Quick Facts

 Special Education

 South March operates with a team approach aimed at providing support for all students.
 Members of the School Support Team which include the Learning Support Teacher, the Learning Resource Teachers, the English as a Second Language consultant teachers, and our Educational Assistants, work within classrooms and with small groups of students on a daily basis.
 A Psychologist, Social Worker, Learning Support Consultant and a Speech and Language Pathologist service the school as members of the Multidisciplinary School Team.
 Gifted programming is delivered using the integrated model.
-South March is a designated site for a primary and junior Autism Program.
-The program receives specialized support from a designated Psychologist, Learning Support Consultant for Autism, Occupational Therapist and Speech and Language Pathologist.

 Clubs and Activities